firmata/protocol/spi-proposal.md

 controlled per the rules specified in `pinOptions` byte of the `SPI_TRANSACTION` command.
 For uncommon use cases of CS or other required HW pins per certain SPI devices, it is better to control them separately by not specifying a CS pin and instead using Firmata `DIGITAL_MESSAGE` to control the CS pin state.
+If a CS pin is specified, the `csActiveState` for that pin must also be specified.
+The most common active state is *Active LOW* where the CS pin is pulled LOW at the start of the transfer and then set to HIGH at the end of the transfer.

 ```
 0:  START_SYSEX